Public-Health-Scotland/R-Resources/using SMRA with R.md

  * The most important rule is to minimise your extract as much as possible, i.e. only extract the data you need and as little extra as you can.
 Extracting a large amount of data which you then immediately refine to discard values is inefficient in terms of both computing time and memory, it is better to limit your extract in the first place.

- * the two functions you are likely to use most are:
+ * The two functions you are likely to use most are:

     * `WHERE` – to extract records based on certain conditions e.g. date of record, age of patient
     * `JOIN` or match records from different tables to avoid having to perform multiple extracts

 Examples of these two operations are shown below.

   * If you are extracting information about a particular group of patients for whom you have a LINK_NO or UPI or other identifying information, it is best to use the cohort method.
 This involves uploading a table to the SMRA database and using this table to match records in other table.
-See next section for the cohort method.
+See the next section for the cohort method.

 IMPORTANT: When retrieving data from SMRA you must also SORT the data in a certain order first.
 SMRA data must always be sorted on the following fields: LINK_NO, ADMISSION_DATE, DISCHARGE_DATE, ADMISSION, DISCHARGE, URI.
 See SAG guidance here.
 Do this by including these variables in the ORDER BY command e.g.